-For example, patrilineal half-Jewish people who die while serving in the IDF (Israel Defence Forces) and who have not had Orthodox Jewish conversions, but identify as Jews, are buried in the “non-Jewish” section of IDF cemeteries with the Christian and Druze Muslim soldiers.
+For example, until 2013, patrilineal half-Jewish people who died while serving in the IDF (Israel Defence Forces) and who had not had Orthodox Jewish conversions, but identified as Jews, were buried in the “non-Jewish” section of IDF cemeteries with the Christian and Druze Muslim soldiers.

 A second example — the IDF, in desperation, organized voluntary Orthodox conversion classes for half-Jewish soldiers with a Jewish father, in hopes that the conversions would make these soldiers accepted as Jews in Israeli society.
 This was a kindly and respectful attempt to assist these soldiers in dealing with the discrimination that they face in Israeli society.